babicb/babicb.github.io/teaching/hps_pl120/main.md

 **Thur May 9:**

-Readings:
+Readings: [Belot, Bayesian Orgulity](https://sites.google.com/site/gordonbelot/home/papers-etc/bayesian-orgulity) (click on "preprint" to access the pdf), and [Pomatto and Sandroni](http://www.its.caltech.edu/~lpomatto/an_axiomatic_theory.pdf)

-Presenters: Tanner Moore, Sean Yu
+Presenters: Tanner Moore (Belot) , Sean Yu (Pomatto and Sandroni)

+Notes: you will find some other responses to Belot's claim, when you click on the link to his paper, above.

 <br/>